 What are the job duties of a dental assistant?
 We bet they do more than you think.
 These helpful people handle many things around a dentist’s office, from taking care of patient paperwork to establishing a comfortable bedside manner with patients.

 In addition to a necessary set of skills, dental assistants have to have patience.
 They need compassion and understanding, and the job also requires good listening skills.
-Oftentimes the dental assistant is the first and last touch point a patient has in the dentist office, and in many offices, the dental assistant is the person a patient sees the most.
+Often the dental assistant is the first and last touch point a patient has in the dentist office, and in many offices, the dental assistant is the person a patient sees the most.

 Dental assistants keep the wheels turning.
 For the patients, they hear their concerns, listen to their requests, and calm their nerves.
 The job duties of a dental assistant can reach beyond what’s learned from a book or class.
 Dental assistants are good listeners and enjoy people.
 If that sounds like you, consider a career as a dental assistant.
 In honor of these key employees, here are some other responsibilities of dental assistants: